Serbia entry requirements for Oman passport holders

 May be checked

 Omani passport holders can enter Serbia without a visa for stays up to 90 days for tourism, business, or transit.
-Ensure your passport meets the entry requirements and carry the standard documents.
+This has been the case since 2026, and there's no visa application or fee involved — just show up with your passport and the standard documents.
+Make sure your passport is valid for at least 6 months from your entry date, as this is strictly enforced.

 Entry requirements